dmbates/Wordlegames.jl/README.md

 One such game is [Primel](https://converged.yt/primel/) where the targets are 5-digit prime numbers.
 The Primel game from 2022-02-15 can be played by entering the scores after each guess is copied onto the game-play page.
-The `summary` property of a `GamePool` shows the guesses and scores to this point and the next guess to use.
+The `summary` property of a `GamePool` shows the guesses and scores to this point, and the next guess to use.

 ```jl
 julia> using Primes